Grand Slam (British game show): Format

 The structure of the series is a single-elimination tournament, with two contestants competing in each programme.
 In the first round of the tournament, each heat consisted of five rounds: General Knowledge, Numbers and Logic, Contemporary Knowledge, Words and Letters and then the final round.
-In subsequent rounds, a Keyword round was added, with questions having a given word (the keyword) as the common theme.
+In subsequent rounds, a Keyword round was added in between the Numbers and Logic and Contemporary Knowledge rounds, with questions having a given word (the keyword) as the common theme.

 In each round, each player has a minute to answer his/her questions.
 The players take turns to answer a question; at any time, only the clock of the person whose turn it is counts down.
 The question must be answered correctly in order to pass the turn, otherwise the same contestant gets another question.
 The round ends when one player's clock reaches zero; the other player's remaining time is carried forward to the final round.

 The final round uses questions from all of the categories.
 Initially, both contestants are given 30 seconds.
 The total time accumulated from the first 3 rounds is then added to this 30 seconds to determine the amount of time on each contestants' clock.
 Whoever has time left at the end of the final round wins the match.

 Each contestant also has three switches to use over the course of the programme, i.e. opportunities to pass the turn (and the current question) to his/her opponent.
 Switches can be used consecutively to pass the question back and forth between opponents.